bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 When executing the command, the game engine does treat this as a new move target for the unit, however.
 The exact behaviour of the unit therefore depends on how the game engine chooses to recalculate the path.
 If it changes the next move waypoint for the unit, this may result in it arriving at the patch earlier or later than it would otherwise.

 To make somewhat intelligent decisions about which gather positions to use, we track the observed results and compare this to the expected result if we do not resend the command at all.
+An alternative would be to try to calculate the worker's new path by replicating the game's internal movement logic, but this is likely very difficult given that BWAPI doesn't reveal the subpixel positioning of units.

 If an order process timer reset is to occur between the optimal resend position and reaching the patch, we cannot achieve optimal timing.
 What we do in this situation depends on the timing of the reset and what possibilies we have for reaching the patch faster.
 If the reset happens just after the optimal command would have kicked in, we can often send the gather command to take effect at the reset frame, which on average is a benefit.
 Otherwise we allow the worker to gather without resending the command and accept that it may take longer to begin mining.